Jakub Polaczyk

-Jakub Polaczyk, (born 1983 in Krakow) is a Polish composer and pianist based in New York City.
-Winner of the American Prize in Composition 2020 and Iron Composer 2013.
-Graduated from the Academy of Music in Kraków, Jagiellonian University and Carnegie Mellon University.
+Recipient of many national and international awards: Global Music Awards Silver Medalist (2023), Runner-up of the John Eaton Composition Competition by New York Composers Circle (2024), Winner of the Clouzine Magazine Best Instrumental Album (2024),American Prize in Composition 2020 and Iron Composer 2013.
+Graduated from the Krzysztof Penderecki Academy of Music in Kraków, Jagiellonian University and Carnegie Mellon University.
 He studied in Poland with: Marcel Chyrzyński, Krzysztof Penderecki, Marek Chołoniewski (pl), in Belgium with Jan Van Landeghem and in the USA with Reza Vali.
+Since 2020 has been hosting program "Coffees After Bach" in the Polish Radio Chicago AM1030.
 Currently teaching at The New York Conservatory of Music.
-Since 2018 Polaczyk has been the New Music Director of the International Chopin & Friends Festival in NYC.
+Between 2018-2023 Polaczyk was the vice president of the non for profit organization NYDAI and in 2020 - 2023 was the Artistic Director of the International Chopin & Friends Festival in NYC. " Conversations with Jakub Polaczyk" by Dennis Woytek got a Bronze statuette at the 43rd Telly Awards in New York City in 2023.